 About the Author: Dhi Good

 Dhi Good is a senior teacher in Shambhala, who studied Zen intensively for 10 years.
 In addition to Shambhala path programs, she teaches mindfulness at work for non-meditators.
 She earned a masters in Future Studies from University of Houston, and is co-author of Trendbenders: Building Healthy and Vital Communities (2002).
-Dhi lives in Denver and works as Director of Communications and Marketing for SMC.
+Dhi lives in Denver and works as Director of Business Development for DMC.